tooltwist/vue-whatever/README.md

 Open the project in your edit and...

-1. Update `package.json` with your project name
 1. Globally substitute 'whatever' with your project name with the first character _in lower case_.
 1. Globally substitute 'Whatever' with your project name with the first character _in upper case_.
 1. git mv src/lib/Whatever.js src/lib/**Projectname**.js
 1. git mv src/store/WhateverStore.js src/store/**Projectname**Store.js
 1. git mv src/components/widgets/ContentWhatever.vue src/components/widgets/Content**Projectname**.vue
 1. git mv src/components/widgets/ContentWhateverProps.vue src/components/widgets/Content**Projectname**Props.vue
+1. Update the description in `package.json`
-1. Modify README.md to explain what this widget library does.
+1. Modify `README.md` to explain what this widget library does.

-Commit to github, then publish at will:
+You can test your widget using:

     yarn install
-    yarn build-bundle
-    yarn patch-release
+    yarn serve

 To create new widgets, you can copy and modify the example widget files in src/components/widgets:

 - ContentWhatever.vue = the component displayed on the page
 - ContentWhateverProps.vue = a component to edit the properties when in editing mode.

-You can register your new widget using `$content.registerWidget` inside `src/components/index.js`.
+- Register your new widget using `$content.registerWidget` inside `src/components/index.js`.

+Commit to github, then publish at will:

+    yarn build-bundle
+    yarn patch-release

-[See the wiki](https://github.com/tooltwist/vue-whatever/wiki) for a full description of how to use this template.
+See the [ContentService documentation](https://contentservice.io) for a full description of how to use this template.